 For all these reasons, the balaclava or snood was one of the most popular items for designers to have on the runways.
 Just take a look at the Balmain, Moschino, Max Mara, Alyx, Givenchy, and Raf Simons runways!

 If you’ve been sitting around and assuming that bucket hats are simply a spring/ summer hat trend, you are most certainly wrong!
 We might be heralding a return of the 2000s right now, but that doesn’t seem to be stopping this ‘90s loving hat from finding its way into our fold.
 From Anna Sui to Dolce & Gabbana and Jacquemus, this 2021 hat trend flaunted its way down the runway in many ways.

 #7.
 Baseball Caps

 A baseball cap is a timeless accessory with a masculine touch.
 It’s not the kind of item that immediately jumps to mind when one thinks of Fashion Week, but perhaps that’s why it’s always intriguing to see these caps on the runways.

-Each x Other kept things simple with a white-beige baseball cap with a breathable netted crown and the brand’s ‘80s-style logo printed at the front.
-A black cap at Leonard Paris was printed with an autumnal-toned tropical print, looking surprisingly elegant.
+Celine kept things simple with a black baseball cap with the brand’s ‘logo printed at the front.
+A lilac cap at Marine Serre was printed with the brand’s minimalist logo print, looking surprisingly elegant.
 Lastly, Dolce & Gabbana played with the idea of adding bejeweled logo details to the simple black ball cap.

 Trapper hats present a great way of keeping the head covered securely, and depending on how you wear them, they can have a totally different impact on your look.
-Fastening your hat with a chin strap or tie this fall will ensure you won’t lose it when the strong fall winds blow.
-This was quite a curious detail that made many fall 2020 hats even more covetable.
+Fastening your hat with a chin strap or tie, for example, will ensure you won’t lose it when the strong fall winds blow.
+This was quite a curious detail that made many fall 2021 hats even more covetable.

 Photos via Vogue, Livingly